(Barbara Gordon) (2003 version)

 Batgirl later was instrumental in stopping Killer Moth and Firefly.
 The two were finally arrested by Batman and Robin after attempting to burn the Gotham Central precinct house to the ground.

 However, Barbara also broke Richard’s heart for a bit.
-Though she liked him well enough, she was interested in older men (Robin was but about 17 at that point).
-Barbara was developing ties with Jason Bard, a former GCPD officer who was partially crippled while protecting her father.
+Though she liked him well enough, she wasn’t interested in a 17-year old.
+Barbara was developing ties with Jason Bard, a former GCPD officer who had been partially disabled while protecting her father.

 Now that she was a super-heroine and her need for action was assuaged, Barbara started considering her future in a calmer, less obsessive manner.
 In particular, she started thinking about campaigning for a public office.